 Proxies are solicited by and on behalf of our Board of Directors.
-The persons named in the proxy have been designated as proxies for the Annual Meeting by our Board of Directors.
+The person named in the proxy has been designated as a proxy for the Annual Meeting by our Board of Directors.
 When proxies are properly dated, executed and returned, the shares represented by such proxies will be voted at the Annual Meeting in accordance with the instruction of the stockholder on such proxy.
-If no specific instructions are given, however, the shares will be voted in accordance with the recommendations of our Board of Directors on the proposals as described below and, if any other matters are properly brought before the Annual Meeting, the shares will be voted in accordance with the proxies' judgment.
+If no specific instructions are given, however, the shares will be voted in accordance with the recommendations of our Board of Directors on the proposals as described below and, if any other matters are properly brought before the Annual Meeting, the shares will be voted in accordance with the proxy's judgment.